 a) Ensure that the selection committee chair and members understand their roles in the selection process and their roles as representatives of the University.

 b) Ensure that selection committee members understand the importance of maintaining confidentiality and are not in any conflict of interest, such as personal relationships.
-See UBC Policy #97: Conflict of Interest and Conflict of Commitment.
+See Policy SC3 – COI (formerly Policy #97).

 c) Ensure that members of employment-equity groups are included on selection committees.
 If your unit does not have designated-group members, consider inviting a member from a related department to assist in the selection process.